ibarlet/advanced_usage_stats/tournament_summaries/ADV_Revival_2/adv_revival_2_writeup.md

 Many of the best ADV players participated in ADV Revival 2, but so did many people who are much less good.
 As a final test I looked at if there was a difference in the win rates when including only games after the first 5 rounds (~800 games) or only games in the final bracket (~50).

 In both cases, a chi squared test showed that the higher level players bring different pokemon than the overall tournament.
+And further post-hoc testing showed 4 pokemon for which that relationship was significant.

 |  Pokemon   | Filter        |Odds Ratio| p-value  |